 The Legal Proceedings budget is forecasting to be £686k over budget at year-end.
-This is an increase of £85k since last month due to late billing of historical legal costs.

 Numbers of care applications increased by 52% from 2014/15 (105) to 2016/17 (160), mirroring the national trend.
 There are currently 96 open sets of care proceedings.
-Whilst the numbers of ongoing set of care proceedings have reduced by around 14% since 1 April 2017 we have consistently had around 100 cases which indicates that we are likely to exceed the previous year's number of completed legal proceedings, thus causing significant pressure on the legal budget.
+Whilst the numbers of ongoing set of care proceedings have reduced by around 14% since 1 April 2017 we have consistently had around 100 cases which indicate that we are likely to exceed the previous year's number of completed legal proceedings, thus causing significant pressure on the legal budget.

-Whilst we now have fewer ongoing sets of care proceedings (and fewer new applications being issued in Court) legacy cases and associated costs are still working through the system.
-Aside from those areas where we are working on to reduce costs i.e. advice/use of appropriate level of Counsel, the volume of cases remaining within the system indicates an estimated £600k of costs in 2017/18.
+Whilst we now have less ongoing sets of care proceedings (and less new applications being issued in Court) legacy cases and associated costs are still working through the system.
+Aside from those areas which we are working on to reduce costs i.e. advice/use of appropriate level of Counsel, the volume of cases remaining within the system indicates an estimated £600k of costs in 2017/18.
 This assumes overrun costs through delay in cases can be managed down as well as requests for advice being better managed.